jakobzhao/geog458/assets/midterm_studyguide.md

 ## Study Guide for Midterm

 Here is the study guide for 2020 Spring Geog 458 class.
-We will be holding Midterm on **April 30th 9:30 - 10:20 AM** on-line, via CANVAS.
-The midterm will cover all material that we have covered through week 1 to week 4.
-You are responsible for all material covered during the firt 4 weeks in this quater in any form but most of the questions will come from leactures, labs and readings.
+We will be holding Midterm on **Feb 2nd 11:30 AM to 12:20 PM** on-line, via CANVAS.
+The midterm will cover the materials on lectures, labs as well as the technique oriented reading pieces.

 The best approach to review is to make sure you understand all the concepts.
-Here are some the topics/concepts that we think you should be able to answer, in particular, for the test:
+Here are some the topics/concepts that we think you should be able to answer, in particular, for the mid-term exam:

 **Github**

 - Know how to clone a repository
 - What’s the difference between github and git?